Decadent maple pecan cheesecake is perfumed with maple in every

 - Increase oven temperature to 425°F.

 - In the bowl of a stand mixer fitted with the paddle attachment, beat cream cheese on medium speed until entirely smooth with no lumps, about 2 minutes.
 Add sugars and beat until blended.
+Add cornstarch and mix only until blended.
 Add the eggs and beat until fully combined.
-Add cream, vanilla extract, and lemon zest and beat just until combined and smooth.
+Add cream, vanilla extract, and lemon zest and beat just until smooth.
 Pour batter over the cooled crust and spread evenly.

 - Place the cheesecake and pan inside a large roasting pan.
 Fill the roasting pan with 1-2 inches of water, but not enough that it will sneak through the foil.
 This water bath will keep the cheesecake from burning around the edges.
 Place the roasting pan and cheesecake into the oven.